ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/fundamentals/structural-pattern/Bridge pattern.md

-#structural-pattern  #design-pattern  #oop #software-engineering #software-architecture
+#structural-pattern  #design-pattern  #object-oriented-programming #software-engineering #software-architecture

 - Bridge means that Abstraction methods are implemented using ==primitive methods declared in Implementator interface==.
 # Purpose